vladlogyin/node-icon-extract/README.md

 Extract icons from executables.

 On windows, executables usually have icons embedded, on MacOS application icons are included in the application bundle, on linux the icons are stored in a standard location.
-This library aims to provide a common api to retrievel icons for an executable.
+This library aims to provide a common api to retrieve icons for an executable.

 # Support